Anaerobic digestion: Biogas

-Biogas may require treatment or 'scrubbing' to refine it for use as a fuel.
+Biogas may require treatment or "scrubbing" to refine it for use as a fuel.
 Hydrogen sulfide, a toxic product formed from sulfates in the feedstock, is released as a trace component of the biogas.
-National environmental enforcement agencies, such as the U.S. Environmental Protection Agency or the English and Welsh Environment Agency, put strict limits on the levels of gases containing hydrogen sulfide, and, if the levels of hydrogen sulfide in the gas are high, gas scrubbing and cleaning equipment (such as amine gas treating) will be needed to process the biogas to within regionally accepted levels.
-Alternatively, the addition of ferrous chloride FeCl_{2} to the digestion tanks inhibits hydrogen sulfide production.
+National environmental enforcement agencies, such as the U.S. Environmental Protection Agency or the English and Welsh Environment Agency, put strict limits on the levels of gases containing hydrogen sulfide; if the levels of hydrogen sulfide in the gas are high, then gas scrubbing and cleaning equipment (such as amine gas treating) will be needed to process the biogas to within regionally accepted levels.
+Alternatively, the addition of ferrous chloride (FeCl2) to the digestion tanks inhibits hydrogen sulfide production.

 Volatile siloxanes can also contaminate the biogas; such compounds are frequently found in household waste and wastewater.
 In digestion facilities accepting these materials as a component of the feedstock, low-molecular-weight siloxanes volatilise into biogas.
-When this gas is combusted in a gas engine, turbine, or boiler, siloxanes are converted into silicon dioxide (SiO_{2}), which deposits internally in the machine, increasing wear and tear.
+When this gas is combusted in a gas engine, turbine, or boiler, siloxanes are converted into silicon dioxide (SiO2), which deposits internally in the machine, increasing wear and tear.
 Practical and cost-effective technologies to remove siloxanes and other biogas contaminants are available at the present time.
 In certain applications, in situ treatment can be used to increase the methane purity by reducing the offgas carbon dioxide content, purging the majority of it in a secondary reactor.

-In countries such as Switzerland, Germany, and Sweden, the methane in the biogas may be compressed for it to be used as a vehicle transportation fuel or input directly into the gas mains.
-In countries where the driver for the use of anaerobic digestion are renewable electricity subsidies, this route of treatment is less likely, as energy is required in this processing stage and reduces the overall levels available to sell.
+In countries such as Switzerland, Germany, and Sweden, the methane in the biogas may be compressed for it to be used as a vehicle fuel or input directly into the gas mains.
+In countries where the drivers for the use of anaerobic digestion are renewable electricity subsidies, this route of treatment is less likely, as energy is required in this processing stage and reduces the overall levels available to sell.

 Digestate

-Digestate is the solid remnants of the original input material to the digesters that the microbes cannot use.
-It also consists of the mineralised remains of the dead bacteria from within the digesters.
-Digestate can come in three forms: fibrous, liquor, or a sludge-based combination of the two fractions.
+Digestate is the non-gaseous product of a digester.
+It consists of remnants of the original input material to the digesters that the microbes cannot use and the mineralised remains of the dead bacteria from within the digesters.
+The acidogenic and methanogenic steps each produce a digestate product, which are fibrous and liquid respectively.
 In two-stage systems, different forms of digestate come from different digestion tanks.
-In single-stage digestion systems, the two fractions will be combined and, if desired, separated by further processing.
+In single-stage digestion systems, the two fractions appear combined into a sludge and, if desired, can be separated by further processing.